 Clannad is a visual novel developed by Key and published by Visual Art's for the Windows PC in Japan on April 28, 2004.
 Unlike Key's previous works Kanon and Air, Clannad was developed as an all-ages title.
 It proved to be a huge success and it was the best-selling PC game in Japan at the time of its release.
 Clannad was later ported to the PlayStation 2 by Interchannel, Ltd..
-A fully voiced edition was later released on February 29, 2008 and it was ported to the PlayStation Portable, XBox 360, and PlayStation 3 by Prototype.
+A fully voiced edition was later released on February 29, 2008 and it was ported to the PlayStation Portable, XBox 360, PlayStation 3, and Vita by Prototype.

 Key later produced an adult spin-off title called Tomoyo After: It's a Wonderful Life for the PC on November 25, 2005 which expands on the story of one of the heroines, Tomoyo Sakagami.

 Clannad was never released outside of Japan, but an unofficial English translation patch was initiated and released by Baka-Tsuki (hosted here) which is mostly workable.
 The project was then taken over by Doki Fansubs on June 7, 2012.
+In 2014, Sekai Project has since announced that they have licensed Clannad and plan to officially release the Full Voice edition of the title on Steam.

 The game is divided into two portions: the School Life arc and the After Story arc.